-With the mobility, job opportunities and wealth of modern families, the possibilities of dual citizenship are becoming increasingly lucrative.
-The United States and Canada share language, history, culture, geography and currency.
+With the mobility, job opportunities, and wealth of modern families, the possibilities of dual citizenship are becoming increasingly lucrative.
+The United States and Canada share the language, history, culture, geography, and currency.
 Here are the requirements for Canadian-American Dual Citizenship.

 Commons Methods for Becoming a Citizen

 Both the United States and Canada follow the Anglo Law system.
 Thus, the following are the primary ways to gain citizenship in these countries: